TUM-Dev/TUMenu/README.md

 # Styling with MUI

 All the styling of this repository is implemented using MUI.
-If you have no idea how MUI styles work please reffer to the MUI documentation.
+If you have no idea how MUI styles work please reffer to the [MUI documentation](https://mui.com/material-ui/getting-started/overview/).
+All further improvement should also be implemented with MUI.

 ## Support